EliahKagan/VidDraw/README.md

 forked version](https://github.com/EliahKagan/SharpAvi/tree/net5/Sample)
-targeting [the fork of Sharp&shy;Avi](https://www.nuget.org/packages/SharpAvi.Net5) that Vid&shy;Draw uses&mdash;but it remains unclear to me if this is due to a bug in Sharp&shy;Avi, due to its sensitivity to x264vfw settings.
-I am also able to produce the problem in the Sharp&shy;Avi sample application with [Xvid](https://www.xvid.com/) (but, likewise, this might turn out to be due to how I have Xvid configured).
+targeting [the fork of Sharp&shy;Avi](https://www.nuget.org/packages/SharpAvi.Net5) that Vid&shy;Draw uses.
+But it remains unclear to me, due to its sensitivity to x264vfw settings, whether it is due to a bug in Sharp&shy;Avi.
+I can also produce it in the Sharp&shy;Avi sample application with [Xvid](https://www.xvid.com/) (but, likewise, this might turn out to be because of how I have Xvid configured).

 ### The help&rsquo;s sidenav is brittle.